 Eye of Horus Liquid Metal Liners in Alchemy Gold and Copper Sphinx

 Just like all of the collection behind Eye of Horus these new Liquid Metal Eyeliners where inspired by the ancient Egyptian Goddess and definitely live up to that with the stunning finish and longevity.
 I can’t even tell you guys how pretty these liners are as the photos don’t do them justice!
-Each one is highly pigmented with flecks of shimmer through out and the staying power is out of this world.
+Each one is highly pigmented with flecks of shimmer throughout and the staying power is out of this world.
 If your going to use these liners be prepared for spending a little extra time in the evening removing them as soap and warm water doesn’t budge the formula!
-You will need a good eye make-up remover to remove these and any left over residue.
-This could be a good or a bad thing depending on how easy going you like your make-up to be and if your looking for a quick, effortless removal process in the evening; however I personally see this as a positive thing.
-Let me explain, if like me you’ve used liquid or pencil eyeliner formulas in the past or present that don’t seem to last a good couple of hours never mind a whole day these are a god send!
-Yes the removal process might be slightly longer but your guaranteed to have perfect eyes all day and even night until you remove your make-up and this is especially important if you spend ages creating that perfect smokey eye.
+You will need a good eye makeup remover to remove these and any leftover residue.
+This could be a good or a bad thing depending on how easy going you like your make-up to be and if you are looking for a quick, effortless removal process in the evening; however I personally see this as a positive thing.
+Let me explain, if like me you’ve used liquid or pencil eyeliner formulas in the past or present that doesn’t seem to last a good couple of hours never mind a whole day these are a godsend!
+Yes, the removal process might be slightly longer but you are guaranteed to have perfect eyes all day and even night until you remove your makeup and this is especially important if you spend ages creating that perfect smokey eye.

-What’s your thoughts on these?
-Would you regularly metallic liners into your everyday make-up or keep it just for the weekends?
+What’re your thoughts on these?
+Would you regularly metallic liners into your everyday makeup or keep it just for the weekends?

 Some of these items have been sent to me for review and will be appropriately marked.
 Please see my disclaimer for more information.